COSMIC-PopSynth/COSMIC/docs/examples/index.rst

     In [15]: np.random.seed(5)

-    In [13]: bpp, bcm, initC, kick_info = Evolve.evolve(initialbinarytable=binary_set, BSEDict=BSEDict)
+    In [13]: bpp, bcm, initC, kick_info = Evolve.evolve(initialbinarytable=binary_set, BSEDict=BSEDict,SSEDict=SSEDict)

-Note that the BSEDict did not be reinitialized since the BSE model did not change.
+Note that the SSEDict and BSEDict did not be reinitialized since the SSE and BSE model did not change.

 As before, bpp, bcm, and initC are returned as pandas DataFrames which assign an index to each binary system we evolve.
 We can access each binary as follows: